 Clemson University welcomed South Carolina’s Delta Chapter of Phi Beta Kappa, the nation’s oldest and most respected undergraduate honors organization, to campus in 2007.
 This honor is not lightly bestowed on universities, and it says a great deal for the quality of our faculty and students.

 Clemson University counts itself among the 276 colleges and universities with a Phi Beta Kappa chapter, representing only 10 percent of the nation's institutions of higher learning.
-With this chapter, Clemson University has met another of President Barker's 10-year goals.

 To hold a chapter, a college or university must have Phi Beta Kappa representation in 10 percent of its liberal arts and sciences faculty.
 The national organization conducts a three-year review, in which faculty credentials and student achievements are analyzed, in addition to a detailed campus visit.